 \subsection{Application I: Degree powers in graphs}

-Recall that $d(v)$ denotes the degree of a vertex $v$.
 Given a real number $p\ge 1$, the degree power of $G$ is defined as $\sum_{v\in V(G)} d^p(v)$.
-Observe that in the case $p=1$, we have $\sum_{v\in V(G)} d(v) =2e(G)$.
-In the case $p=2$, the value $\sum_{v\in V(G)} d^2(v)$ is referred to as the {\it first Zagreb index} or the {\it $\ell_2$-norm}; see, e.g., \cite{LL2009-Zagreb}.
-Motivated by the study of Tur\'{a}n number, there has been a wide investigation on estimating the degree power of a graph $G$ that does not contain a specific subgraph $F$.
-For instance, Gerbner \cite{G2025} recently investigated an interesting connection between degree powers and counting stars in an $F$-free graph, which yields a new simpler proof of a theorem of Nikiforov \cite{Niki2009-degree} using the generalized Tur\'{a}n results.
-We refer to \cite{BN2004,BN2012,CY2000,LLQ2019,Niki2009-degree,Zhang2022} and references therein.
+In the case $p=1$, we have $\sum_{v\in V(G)} d(v) =2e(G)$.
+In the case $p=2$, the value $\sum_{v\in V(G)} d^2(v)$ is referred to as the {\it first Zagreb index} or {\it $\ell_2$-norm}; see, e.g., \cite{LL2009-Zagreb}.
+Motivated by the study of Tur\'{a}n problem, there has been a wide investigation on estimating the degree power of an $F$-free graph $G$.
+For instance, Gerbner \cite{G2025} found an interesting connection between degree powers and counting stars in an $F$-free graph, which yields a new proof of a theorem of Nikiforov \cite{Niki2009-degree}.
+We refer to \cite{BN2004,BN2012,CY2000,LLQ2019,Niki2009-degree,Zhang2022}.

 On the study of Ramsey theory, Nikiforov and Rousseau \cite{NR2004} extended the classical Tur\'{a}n theorem by proving that if $G$ is a $K_{k+1}$-free graph on $n$ vertices with $m$ edges, then

 The original proof of (\ref{thm-NR-degree}) uses the combinatorial technique.
 Recently, Li, Liu and Zhang \cite[Sec.
 5.4]{LLZ2024-book-4-cycle} provided two spectral proofs of (\ref{thm-NR-degree}).
 Using a similar line of their proofs, Zheng, Li and Li \cite{ZLL2025} extended (\ref{thm-NR-degree}) to $F$-free graphs for any color-critical graph $F$.
 In this section, we can give an asymptotic bound on the sum of squares of degrees in an $F$-free graph for a general graph $F$.